uglifruit3/NASB_ADCS/Readme.md

 ---------------|---------------|--------|--------|--------|--------|--------|-------------
 indev          | -             | -      | -      | -      | -      | -      | -

+Supporting hardware driver libraries will be labeled as the device name in all capital letters.

 The following non-executable files will be standard on the system:
 * STARTUP.txt - contains the default state the system will inherit when powered on.
 * LOG.txt - contains the system log.